dsquare0601/challenges/screenEngineTest/products-api/README.md

 - `npm run migrate`: Migrate database schemas for models
 - `npm run openapi-spec`: Generate OpenAPI spec into a file
+- `npm run docker:build`: Build a Docker image for this application
+- `npm run docker:run`: Run this application inside a Docker container

 ## Tests